ian-pan/ian-pan.github.io/index.md

 ### Education

-Ph.D. in Real Estate, National University of Singapore, 2022
+Ph.D., National University of Singapore, 2022

 B.A. in Economics (Double Degree), Renmin University of China, 2017